MPerm/MPermission/README.md

 ### Project Goals

 It's intended that the tool will be available to researchers and developers to highlight any over or underprivilege areas within their apps.
+The team is planning on analyzing 10 - 15 custom permissions-heavy apps as well as several apps that already exist in the Play Store.

+Currently testing the following Android M apps:
+* Facebook Messenger

 License
 ----